tneuer/NBodySolver/README.md

+* The DashSimulation.py implements a high level simulation of the N-Body system.
+It is based on the Dash library so it needs to be installed like describe in the dependencies below.
+Dash runs the application in the webbrowser, similar to Java.

+  In this application user-defined bodies can be entered, the step size, the sun mass and the drag of every body can be changed dynamically.

 #### Features

 * Variable drag
 * Variable mass of central star
 * Automatic recognition of unused dimensions
   * Third dimension input is closed if all default planets have no z-entries